 What is Purple Flag?

-Purple Flag is an internationally recognised accreditation program which celebrates precincts that achieve high standards of excellence in managing their night-time economy.
+Purple Flag is an international accreditation program which recognises precincts that achieve high standards of excellence in managing their night-time economy.

 Purple Flag is the first of its kind in Australia, with Sydney joining over 90 global destinations that have the Purple Flag.
-Other regions include Stockholm, Sweden; Aberdeen, Scotland; Dublin, Ireland; Auckland, New Zealand and the United Kingdom.
+Other regions include Stockholm, Sweden; Aberdeen, Scotland; Dublin, Ireland; Auckland, New Zealand, Malta and the United Kingdom.

 Purple Flag is administered by the Office of the 24-Hour Economy Commissioner, in partnership with the UK Association of Town and City Management (ATCM).
 The program will also work closely with other state government agencies, local government, police, healthcare professionals, business, industry groups and consumers.